Strength Standards

 What Are Strength Standards?

 Strength standards answer the question every lifter asks: "is my lift good for my size?"
 A 100 kg bench press means something very different at 60 kg bodyweight than at 110 kg.
-Standards normalise your one rep max against your bodyweight and sex, then place it on a five-level scale: Beginner, Novice, Intermediate, Advanced, and Elite.
+Standards normalise your one rep max against your bodyweight and sex, then place it on this five-level scale: Beginner, Novice, Intermediate, Advanced, and Elite.

 Strength Standards by Lift (Multiples of Bodyweight)